-On the one hand, EIT is deeply rooted in established therapeutic methods such as psychoanalysis, transactional analysis, Gestalt therapy, Redecision therapy, NLP, body-oriented psychotherapy, guided imagery, and more.
-On the other hand, EIT developed new unique techniques, has its own philosophy and style.
+EIT is deeply rooted in established therapeutic methods such as psychoanalysis, transactional analysis, gestalt therapy, redecision therapy and body-oriented psychotherapy.
+However, EIT has developed its own theory, philosophy and techniques.

 The goal of Emotional-Image Therapy is to transform the negative emotional state of an individual into a positive one.

 The main idea of EIT is that any emotional state can be represented by an image, sound, taste, smell or even a texture.
 This image represents our current emotional state and our unconscious.
 Anyone can create a spontaneous and unique image of their emotions or feelings.

 And through dialogue with the image or our unconscious, through careful analytic interpretation of it, we, together with the client, can identify the inner conflict that supports our chronic negative state.
 With guidance of the EIT practitioner, clients can modify and transform negative emotional states.
 And we do not stop at the level of insight, we take specific actions that help clients resolve their inner conflict at a deep level.
 And this action is what distinguishes EIT from other therapies.
 Our goal is for this transformation to happen irreversibly.